 Ohio University requires all first and second year students to reside on campus and participate in a meal plan for two full academic years (4 semesters).
 A full academic year consists of fall and spring semesters.
 This requirement is commonly referred to as a “parietal rule”.
-In most cases, this period comprises the freshman and sophomore years at OHIO.
 Students wishing to be exempted from university housing and/or meal plan must meet at least one of the criteria below and submit a Housing Exemption/Termination Request Form for review and approval.
 Students should allow 14-21 days for the initial review process.

 Those seeking an exemption must meet one of the following criteria: